 We would then formally draw up the settlement agreement and send it to the employee’s lawyer.
 It’s important that you and your employee use different lawyers, because your employee can only waive their rights to bring an employment claim if they have consulted an independent solicitor.

 Negotiations would then begin and continue until both you and your employee agree on the terms within the agreement.
 Normally an agreement can be reached via email and telephone correspondence.
 However, in some cases we can arrange a face-to-face meeting with you, your employee and their lawyer in order to resolve the settlement terms.

-Our expert employment team will give straightforward advice on how to ensure the issues are dealt with in a confidential manner and how you can ensure there is no negative fall out from the process that reflects badly on your business.
+Our expert will give straightforward advice on how to ensure the issues are dealt with in a confidential manner and how you can ensure there is no negative fall out from the process that reflects badly on your business.
 We listen to your side of the story and help you to reach an outcome that is fair to you and your business.